bvett/adaptive-timer/README.md

     - [Random Chaos](#random-chaos)

 ## Introduction
 AdaptiveTimer executes a workload at a designated interval while minimizing variance.
-It is designed for use in single-threaded applications using coopertive multitasking, such as those running on microcontrollers with [MicroPython](https://micropython.org/).
+It is designed for use in single-threaded applications using cooperative multitasking, such as those running on microcontrollers with [MicroPython](https://micropython.org/).

 For example, the following code intends to execute *do_something()* once every second: